chill501/Nano_Hack/Daily_Log.md

 - [ ] What info can we extract from Blast - eg. shows us what plasmids are present

-### CANU

-De novo assembly using all reads **did not work

 ### BWA

-For long read alignment you need another software tool.
+For long read **alignment** you need another software tool.
 Use bwa like this:

     git clone https://github.com/lh3/bwa.git